vietai/dab/README.md

 Add `--backtraslate_interactively` to back-translate interactively from your terminal.
 Alternatively, you can also check out [this Colab](https://colab.research.google.com/github/vietai/dab/blob/master/colabs/Interactive_Back_Translation.ipynb).

-For a demonstration of augmenting real datasets with back-translation and obtaining actual gains in accuracy, check out [this Google Colab](https://colab.research.google.com/github/vietai/dab/blob/master/colab/Sentiment_Analysis_%2B_Back_translation.ipynb)!
+For a demonstration of augmenting real datasets by back-translation and obtaining actual gains in accuracy, check out [this Google Colab](https://colab.research.google.com/github/vietai/dab/blob/master/colab/Sentiment_Analysis_%2B_Back_translation.ipynb)!